stef42530/hello1/README.md

 it uses hello.js [js library with git API authenticating] (https://github.com/MrSwitch/hello.js/ "perfect js")

-B) use [pages github] (https://pages.github.com/ "page hosted by git")
+B) use [pages github] (https://pages.github.com/ "page hosted by git") You get one site per GitHub account. very easy.

+Head over to GitHub and create a new repository named username.github.io, where username is your username on GitHub.
+If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right.

 ***
 End